Skip to content

 Skip to navigation menu

-A pass in the Welsh Baccalaureate Advanced Diploma to include grades BB at GCE Advanced Level Chemistry plus another science or Maths subject.
+A pass in the Welsh Baccalaureate Advanced Diploma plus grades AA in GCE Advanced Level Chemistry and another science or Maths subject.

 Grades AAABB in Scottish Highers, including Chemistry, Physics, Biology and English Language, are required.
 Applicants should also offer two subjects (including Chemistry) at Advanced Higher level with AB grades